vtex-apps/io-documentation/docs/en/Recipes/development/vtex-io-cli-plugins.md

 # VTEX IO's CLI Plugins

-VTEX IO's CLI has a plugin-based architecture, which means the commands are detached from the CLI code, each command has its own repository in the format `cli-plugin-comand_name` and is hosted by [Github](https://github.com/) on VTEX org.
+VTEX IO's CLI has a plugin-based architecture, which means the commands are detached from the CLI code and you can install or uninstall them according to your necessity.

 In the following sections, check out about: